Confused about the validity and safety of internal use of essential oils?

 - Herbalists interested in integrating aromatic medicine into their practice.

 - Individuals working with multi-level marketing and other companies who recommend the use of essential oils internally or have products on the market such as herbal supplements.

-The Aromatic Medicine Certificate Course is now open!*
+The Aromatic Medicine Certificate Course:

 Includes Anatomy and Pathophysiology